Compare Home Loan Interest Rates From 5.94%

 What’s the difference between a mortgage and a home loan?

-This means that, for example, if you couldn’t commit to your home loan repayments and ended up defaulting on your repayments, the lender has the legal right to repossess the property and sell it.
+This means, for example, that if you failed to maintain your home loan repayments and ended up defaulting, the lender has the legal right to repossess the property and sell it.

 Even though a mortgage and a home loan technically describe different aspects of this legal encumbrance and associated financial product, you can’t really have one without the other, so it’s common to use the two terms interchangeably.

 • Principal and interest (P&I) home loans.
-The more common repayment type, a principal and interest home loan involves paying off both the principal (the amount you borrowed) and the interest accrued on that amount.
+The more common repayment type, a principal and interest home loan, involves paying off both the principal (the amount you borrowed) and the interest that accrues on it.

 • Interest-only (IO) home loans.
 With interest-only repayments, you only pay the interest component of your mortgage for the first few years of the loan (e.g. five years), before reverting to P&I repayments.